SirRmelTheThird/HyperJump/README.md

 ## Single Die Variation

 The game supports the use of a single six-sided die for testing purpose the fixed single dice sequence will be used as an alternative to the standard random two-dice setup.
+The dice system is abstracted through dice interfaces and implementations.
+This allows the game to use either a random double dice / single dice, or for this example a fixed single dice for replay and testing.

 ### UML Diagram